 Every time I go to Key West, I make a point of stopping by for a visit.
 I’ve seen it many times and in 2008, I noticed a recently added plaque - 'National Champion.'
 Nice going old tree!

-Also see Ed Trout's buttonwood bonsai tree contribution as guest author
+Also see Ed Trout's buttonwood contribution as guest author